 Homelessness is rife, and more often than not

-The Hope Exchange is a beacon of hope for the street people [link to Olivia] of Cape Town who find themselves destitute because of circumstances rather than choice.
+The Hope Exchange is a beacon of hope for the homeless people of Cape Town who find themselves destitute because of circumstances rather than choice.

 Not everyone has the blessing of a family or the privilege of a home.
 In their daily search for food and shelter they also live with the hope of finding purpose and a sustainable alternative to re-build broken lives.

 Hope starts with dignity and The Hope Exchange gives them the ability to be respected for who they are, to be acknowledged and not dismissed.
 We provide the homeless, our clients, the opportunity to wash, clean their clothes, get a meal, get clinic care and social support.
 Although these services are basic, it gives them the confidence to face the world with dignity in an effort to change their lives.